rethink sustainability

 Protecting the carbon sinks

 The ocean plays a major role in the regulation of our climate.
-According to the Global Carbon Budget, oceans absorb nearly 10 billion tonnes of CO2 every year.
-This represents around 26% of human emissions every year, and is only slightly less than the amount absorbed by our forests and other land-based sources.
-To put this into perspective, one study found that “oceans absorbed the weight of 2.6 billion Volkswagen Beetle cars in carbon on average each year"6.
+According to the , oceans absorb nearly 10 billion tonnes of CO2 every year.
+This represents around 26% of annual human emissions, and is only slightly less than the amount absorbed by our forests and other land-based sources.
+To put this into perspective, one study found that “oceans absorbed the weight of 2.6 billion Volkswagen Beetle cars in carbon on average each year”6.

-Yet, as a result of absorbing all this carbons, oceans have become significantly more acidic since the Industrial Revolution.
+Yet, as a result of absorbing all this carbon, oceans have become significantly more acidic since the Industrial Revolution.
 As a consequence, coral reefs are bleaching around the world, impacting the production of vital seagrass, shellfish and harming marine habitats.
-As a result, coral reefs are projected to decline to 10-30% of their former cover even in a best case scenario where global warming is limited to no more than 1.5C.
+Even in a best case scenario, where global warming is limited to no more than 1.5C, coral reefs are projected to decline to 10-30% of their former cover7.
 Such losses will directly affect the habitat of shellfish.
-These natural super filters absorb excess carbon dioxide and filter the oceans from pollutants.
-To stop and reverse ocean acidification, we need to reduce carbon dioxide emissions and progressively lower the concentration of CO2 that is already in the atmosphere. .
+These natural super filters absorb excess carbon dioxide and filter pollutants from the oceans.
+To stop and reverse ocean acidification, we need to reduce carbon dioxide emissions and progressively lower the concentration of CO2 that is already in the atmosphere.

 Protecting natural capital